2016 United States presidential debates: Moderation

 The performance of Lester Holt as moderator of the debate received mixed reactions, with political critics stating that Holt struggled to keep control of the debate, and although he challenged both candidates, Holt's repeated attempts to get the candidates to adhere to the time restrictions were ignored.

 Michael M. Grynbaum of The New York Times described Holt's performance by stating "He was silent for minutes at a time, allowing Hillary Clinton and Donald J. Trump to joust and bicker between themselves—and sometimes talk right over him—prompting some viewers to wonder if Mr. Holt had left the building."
 He continued, "Being less conspicuous often means attracting less criticism, and Mr. Holt's conservative approach seemed designed to avoid the opprobrium that befell his NBC colleague, Matt Lauer, whose performance at a forum this month was widely panned after he repeatedly interrupted Mrs. Clinton and failed to challenge Mr. Trump."
 Hadas Gold of Politico wrote "Lester Holt was on an island on Monday night.
 And for most of the first presidential debate, he stayed there, letting the battleships of Hillary Clinton and Donald Trump shoot their missiles at one another.
 It made for some memorable exchanges between Trump and Clinton, matched in close-up on most networks.
-For some debate watchers, that’s what they want their moderators to do: say 'go' and let them run.
+For some debate watchers, that's what they want their moderators to do: say 'go' and let them run.
 But it also left some gaps where viewers probably expected sharp questions."

 Viewership

-The debate set the record as the most-watched debate in television history, with 84 million viewers across the 13 channels that carried it live and were counted by Nielsen, surpassing the previous record of 80.6 million viewers set by the debate between Jimmy Carter and Ronald Reagan in 1980.
+The debate set the record as the most-watched debate in television history, with 84 million viewers across the 13 channels that carried it live and were counted by Nielsen, surpassing the previous record of 80.6 million viewers set by the only debate between Jimmy Carter and Ronald Reagan in 1980.
 These numbers do not account for the millions of viewers who watched the debates online and the people who watched the debate at parties, bars, restaurants, and offices.
 Two million concurrent viewers watched it live on YouTube, while there were 8 million views on Facebook (whose numbers do not break down into unique viewers); in addition, 1.4 million unique viewers watched it live on CBS's streaming service.
 All debate-related video on YouTube exceeded 88 million views on October 3, 2016.
 CNN Digital reported 2.4 million live streams, and Yahoo News reported 5 million views, both live and on-demand.